gitdown-wiki/gitdown-wiki/README.md

 You can compile all the stylesheets with `npm run stylesheets`.
 After that is done you can type `app/console assetic:install --symlink` to symlink the assets to the web folder.
-You also have to set up the database by running `app/console doctrine:schema:update`.
 After that you are ready to develop.